The Best Roasted Pears Recipe (Super Easy)

 Baked Pears Recipe: A Nostalgic Taste

 Ah, that reminisce.
 I love the moments when a simple scent from years back brings up fantastic memories.
-Today, I’m excited to share my favourite seasonal dessert recipe for roasted pears with you.
+Today, I’m excited to share my favorite seasonal dessert recipe for roasted pears with you.

-These roasted pears take me straight back to my childhood; my mum’s kitchen was often filled with caramelising fruit and spices.
+These roasted pears take me straight back to my childhood; my mum’s kitchen was often filled with the aroma of caramelizing fruit and spices.
 My mother used to roast apples and pears for us during the fall, and I remember standing on tiptoe to watch her prepare them.

-The moment the pears hit the warm oven, the house filled with a heartwarming aroma—a mix of caramelised sugar, the natural sweetness of the pears, and a hint of nuttiness that made everything feel safe and cosy.
+The moment the pears hit the warm oven, the house filled with a heartwarming aroma, a mix of caramelized sugar, the pears’ natural sweetness, and a hint of nuttiness that made everything feel safe and cozy.

 Why This Roasted Pears Recipe Is So Special

 This roasted pears recipe is a beautiful reminder of how simple ingredients, treated with care, can come together to create something truly delicious.
-Whether you’re serving it as a special dessert for friends or simply enjoying it as a cosy treat on a weeknight, it’s bound to become a favourite in your kitchen—just as it is in mine.
+Whether you’re serving it as a special dessert for friends or simply enjoying it as a cozy treat on a weeknight, it’s bound to become a favorite in your kitchen, just as it is in mine.

-The natural sweetness of the pears, enhanced by a touch of coconut sugar and the crunch of toasted walnuts, makes for a well-balanced dish that is perfectly complemented by a scoop of ice cream or a dollop of creamy yogurt.
+The natural sweetness of the pears, enhanced by a touch of coconut sugar and the crunch of toasted walnuts, makes for a well-balanced dish, perfectly complemented by a scoop of ice cream or a dollop of creamy yogurt.

 Nutritional Value of Baked Pears Recipe

 Not only is this aromatic pear recipe delicious, but it’s also packed with good nutrition!
-Pears are an excellent source of dietary fibre, which helps with digestion and keeps you feeling full.
-They’re also rich in vitamin C, a powerful antioxidant that supports immune health and helps your skin stay radiant.
+Pears are an excellent source of dietary fiber, which supports digestion and helps you feel full.
+They’re also rich in vitamin C, a powerful antioxidant that supports immune function and helps keep your skin radiant.

-The crushed walnuts add a dose of healthy fats—primarily omega-3 fatty acids—which are wonderful for heart health.
+The crushed walnuts add a dose of healthy fats, which are wonderful for heart health.
 They’re also a source of protein and minerals, such as magnesium and phosphorus.
 Coconut sugar, although a sweetener, has a lower glycemic index compared to traditional refined sugars, helping prevent sudden sugar spikes and crashes.

-Overall, this recipe is a great way to satisfy your sweet cravings while providing fibre, vitamins, and minerals to nourish your body.
+Overall, this recipe is a great way to satisfy your sweet cravings while providing fiber, vitamins, and minerals to nourish your body.

 Ingredients for This Baked Pears Recipe

-• Walnuts, crushed – Walnuts make a great addition to this recipe, complementing other fall flavours while adding a satisfying crunch and healthy fats.
+- Walnuts, crushed – Walnuts make a great addition to this recipe, complementing other fall flavors while adding a satisfying crunch and healthy fats.
 If you’d rather leave them out, the recipe will work fine.
 You can also easily swap them for nuts like pecans, hazelnuts, or almonds.

 Equipment: